Laurie0131/PythonDevelopmentProcess/writing_python_code_and_running tools/5_write_unit_test_using_pytest.md

 ## 5. Write a unit test using pytest **:** {#5-write-unit-test-using-pytest}

-Use pytest library to write a unit test.
-Unit test for sample program shown below and test_sample.py attached in appendix.
+Use `pytest` library to write a unit test.
+Unit test for sample program is shown below and `test_sample.py` is attached in the appendix.

 ---